xarray-contrib/xdggs/design_doc.md

 ### Standards and Conventions

-There no released standard yet regarding DGGS.
+There is no released standard yet regarding DGGS.
 However, there is a group working on a draft of OGC API for DGGS: https://github.com/opengeospatial/ogcapi-discrete-global-grid-systems.

 Another draft of DGGS specification can be found here: https://github.com/danlooo/dggs-data-spec.